Ritvent/Re-return/COLLABOARATION.md

 venv\Scripts\activate

 # 2. Pull latest changes from remote dev everytime
-# Stay on your branch and pull dev directly and resolve conflicts if there are
+# Stay on your branch and to always commit first your current work if you modified your code
 git checkout <yourname-branch>
 git pull origin dev
+# Resolve any conflicts if there are
+git add .
+git commit -m "merge: resolve conflicts with dev"

+# If there are no conflicts, you dont need to add and commit

 # 4. If requirements.txt was updated, reinstall
 pip install -r requirements.txt